jrcain-usgs/asc-public-docs/docs/concepts/missions/mro/hirise-overview.md

 The two images should be displayed in the qnet window.
 The image shows green cross-hair where there are valid control points, magenta for constrained points, and yellow for ignored points.
-Do not use yellow points to constain control points.
-Select 3 points, one at top, center, and bottom of the same image to constrain the latitude and logitude coordinates.
+Do not use yellow points to constrain control points.
+Select 3 points, one at top, center, and bottom of the same image to constrain the latitude and longitude coordinates.
 Make sure
 the left image in the "Qnet Tool" or editor window has the "RED5" image displayed on the left.
 A DEM is required in order to constrain the